MicrosoftDocs/power-automate-docs/articles/api-connector-overview.md

 ## Requirements

 To build and submit an API connector, your service must meet the following requirements:
-- Business user or pro developer scenario that fits well with Flow, PowerApps and Logic Apps
+- Business user scenario that fits well with Flow, PowerApps and Logic Apps
 - Publicly available service with stable REST APIs

 ## Build your Connector